 ~~~You Deserve The Best~~~

 If you are now intrigued (I hope you are!) and you want to find a practitioner, you can start with a quick Google search.
 Look at the web sites that come up and see if the person has a clear identity as a practitioner.
-If you are not impressed with what you find, try the AOBTA’s find a practitioner link (here).
+If you are not impressed with what you find, try the AOBTA’s “find a practitioner” link.

 If you are in London, I know just where you could go for a great treatment.
 Tui na practitioners world over are a dedicated breed, and my friend at Touch Tui Na in London, Omar Rifaat, is wonderful (see here for our interview).
 A friend in California, if you are there, is Joe DeStefano.
 I am jealous of him because he studied in China for his degree and when I had the opportunity to give him a treatment I was even timid at first.
 He is a a highly experienced practitioner and I was worried that he might not think I was as good as one taught in China.
 Fortunately, this was not the case and he left me a lovely review on Facebook.
 If you are in Southern California, go see Joe (here).

-I am in Austin and my offices are South, on Manchaca, and North, on Spicewood Springs.
-No, you do not have to deal with MoPac if you want to come see me here in Austin.
-And, though I expect to be practicing acupuncture soon, tui na will always be a staple of my work.
+I am in Austin and, though I expect to be practicing acupuncture soon, tui na will always be a staple of my work.
 As I mentioned, tui na really is a vocation.
 [Update: If you are reading this after summer of 2018 I am a licensed acupuncturist and herbalist.]

 If you are in Austin but you prefer a male practitioner, I always recommend my dear friend and former internship partner, Jacob Cain McRae (here).
 He is an excellent practitioner, and a dedicated one.